 These companies likely don’t come to mind when investors think of a technology revolution, but they are nevertheless positioned to benefit from ongoing shifts in consumer preferences.

 ARKW vs. Other Tech ETFs

-Though ARKW is best classified as a tech ETF, it is quite unique from many better-known and more established funds in this category.
+Though ARKW is best classified as a tech ETF, it is quite unique from many of the better known and more established funds in this category.
 Specifically, ARKW will be differentiated by: